jessicahoch/assignment-1/README.md

 Use grep, uniq, sed.
 Check that all of the species names are spelled correctly in the file iris-data-dirty.csv.
 Also check for missing values stored as NA.
 Create a new file where mispelled names are replaced with the correct values, and lines with NA are excluded, and save it as iris-data-clean.csv.
 Use cut, sort and uniq to list the number of data values there are for each species in the new cleaned data file.

 To check that all the species names were spelled correctly, I sorted iris-data-dirty.csv with `sort` and looked at the unique values with `uniq`.
 From here, after seeing the incorrect spellings, I used `sed` to replace the misspelled species with the correct ones and delete lines with "NA" fields.
+To count the number of values, I used `cut` and removed all of the data before character 16 in each line.

 ```
 dyn-160-39-253-132:PDSB jessicahoch$ sort -t, -k5 iris-data-dirty.csv > sorted.csv